wjm41/fresco/README.md

 Functions for utilising FRESCO can be used as a python library by importing the `fresco` module via `pip install .*` in the root directory of the repo, which should only take several seconds.

-The conda environment used for generating the results in the paper can be recreated by running `conda env create -f environment.yml` in the root directory of the repo.
+The conda environment used for generating the results in the paper can be recreated by running `conda env create -f environment.yml` or `environment_mac.yml` in the root directory of the repo.
+The `fresco` module has to be installed in this environment via `pip install .*` in the root directory of the repo.

-This has been tested on macOS and on linux.
+This has been tested on intel macOS and on linux.
+Currently figuring out how to get the environment working on Apple silicon macOS!

 ## Example